TraceRicochet/sampy/docs/high-level-architecture.md

 1. Make changes to an existing command or create a new one in `src/commands/`
 2. Update `src/commands/index.js` to include your new command
 3. Run `pnpm link` in the project root to make the CLI available globally
-4. Test your command by running `weez your-command`
+4. Test your command by running `sampy your-command`

 This workflow allows for rapid iteration and testing of new features.

 ## Future Improvements

-- Single command to install all dependencies (weez-stack)
+- Single command to install all dependencies (sampy-stack)
 - Single command to install my usual dependencies (zustand, react-scan, etc..)
 - Command for configuring Supabase Auth
 - Sentry integration for error reporting